 Creating a nook is another aspect you can add to the girls bedroom design.
 If space is limited, you can tell them that this is a private spot for them whenever they feel the need to be left alone.
 The other person cannot disturb while one sits there.

-In a large room, you could put 2 dressers and 2 desks and separate their spaces easily.
-In smaller spaces however, you need more girls bedroom ideas.
+In a large room, put 2 dressers and 2 desks to separate their spaces easily.
+In smaller spaces, you need more girls bedroom ideas.
 Keeping 1 dresser works provided you give them separate drawers of their own.

 One large desk with 2 chairs or lap desks will help them study together without disturbing the other.
 A family room also works well for a separate zone for study.
 Let the storage space go vertical with shelves and hooks, to give them more play space on the floor.